mbask/treecm/README.md

 Nevertheless, the estimate of barycentre position is useful to assess the effects of different pruning schemes as far as tree balance is concerned.

-## Coefficient of slenderness
+## Slenderness ratio
-A simple plot of coefficient of slenderness of branches is also provided.
-Too thin/long branches and logs (i.e. whose CoS > 50) are considered risky in the Visual Tree Assessment protocol.
-The plot aids in pointing out which branches exceed the CoS50 rule and need to be pruned.
+A simple plot of slenderness ratio of branches is also provided.
+Too thin/long branches and logs (i.e. whose SRc > 70) are considered risky in the Visual Tree Assessment protocol, where SRc is the authors attempt to apply Mattheck's tree slenderness ratio to branches (details in the package vignette).
+The plot aids in pointing out which branches exceed the SRc70 rule and need to be pruned.

 ## Get started
+### Centre of mass

 To get started, try: